Bicker family

-Bicker (also: Bicker van Swieten and Bicker Caarten) is a very old Dutch patrician family (since 1390).
+Bicker (also: Bicker van Swieten) is a Dutch patrician family, it has been a patrician family since 1390.
 The family has played an important role during the Dutch Golden Age.
-They were at the centre of Amsterdam oligarchy from the beginning of the 17th century until the early 1650s.
-They led the Dutch States Party and were in opposition to the House of Orange.
+They led the Dutch States Party and were at the centre of the oligarchy of Amsterdam from the beginning of the 17th century until the early 1650s, they had influence in the government of Holland and the Republic of the United Netherlands.
+Their wealth was based on commercial transactions.
+In their political commitment they mostly opposed the House of Orange.

+The family, also known as the "Bickerse league", was one of the leading republican forces striving to end the Eighty Years' War between the United Netherlands and the Kingdom of Spain.
+This took place in 1648 with the Peace of Münster.
+In 1650, at the height of their power, the leading protagonists Andries and Cornelis Bicker were briefly expelled from the Amsterdam city government due to internal political problems.
+After that, the Bicker family could no longer achieve such socio-political influence.
 Since 1815 the family belongs to the new Dutch nobility with the honorific of jonkheer or jonkvrouw.

 History

 Early times

 The Bicker family is the oldest Amsterdam patrician family still in existence today.
-Their lineage begins with Dirck Helmer, who was recorded in Amsterdam in 1383 and 1390.
-His son Jan Helmer was mayor and alderman (Dutch: Schepen) of the city and was married to a woman from the Van den Anxter family.
-Their son Dirck Jansz van den Anxter († 1468), priest and milliner, took his maternal name and was married to a woman from the Bicker family.
-Their son Mr. Pieter Meeuws Soossensz Bicker (1430-1476), Schepen van Amsterdam in 1473, took the maternal family name Bicker and thus acted as the male progenitor of the upfollowing Bicker family.
-He was married to Aeltgen Eggert († after 1455) from the family of Willem Eggert.
+Their lineage begins with Dirk Helmer, who was recorded in Amsterdam in 1383 and 1390.
+His son Jan Dirksz Helmer was burgomaster (mayor) in 1433 and schepen (alderman) of the city and was married to Lijsbeth Eggert († around 1468) from the family of stadtholder Willem Eggert.
+Their son Dirk Jansz Helmer († 1468), priest and milliner, married with Geertruid Gerritsdr van den Anxter.
+The couple had Gerrit Dirksz Helmer (around 1450–1521/26), who took his maternal name Van den Anxter and was married to Machteld Pietersdr Bicker (around 1455–1516), daughter of Pieter Meeus Doosz Bicker (1430–1476) and Aeltgen Eggert († around 1455; herself a sister of Lijsbeth Eggert).
+Their son Pieter Gerritsz van den Anxter, named Bicker (1497–1567), Schepen of Amsterdam in 1534, took the maternal family name Bicker and thus acted as the male progenitor of the upfollowing Bicker family.
+He was a cousin of Boel Jacobszn Bicker († 1505), Burgomaster in 1495 and 1497.
 Both the Helmer-Bicker and Bicker families belonged to the urban elite as early as the 15th century.
-Jan Dircksz Helmer was mentioned as mayor of Amsterdam in 1433 and Boel Jacobszn Bicker (?–1505) in 1495 and 1497 respectively.

-Genealogical and political Legacy

-Andries and Cornelis Bicker, together with their cousins Cornelis and Andries de Graeff, saw themselves as the political heirs of the old regent family Boelens, whose main lineage, which had remained catholic, had died out in the male line in 1647.
-They had received the very significant first names Andries and Cornelis from their Boelens ancestors.
-As in a real dynasty, members of the two families frequently intermarried in the 17th century in order to keep their political and commercial capital together.
-Its great historical ancestor was Andries Boelens (1455-1519), the city's most influential medieval mayor.
-Both families, Bicker and De Graeff, descend in the female line from Boelens, He was allowed to hold the highest office in Amsterdam fifteen times.